astropy/photutils/docs/psf_spec/scene_maker.rst

 SceneMaker
 ==========

-This object is not currently in the block diagram, as it represents a step beyond the "baseline" PSF fitting machinery.
+EJT: This object is not currently in the block diagram, as it represents a step beyond the "baseline" PSF fitting machinery.
+It should be developed in parallel with the `SingleObjectModel`, which really doesn't have reason to exist without the scene maker.

-[Link to code if it exists]

 A single sentence summarizing this block.